katie-snow/Ultimarc-linux/README.md

 * ./configure CFLAGS='-DDEBUG'
 * make

-The executable will be in src/umtool directory and named umtool.out.
+The executable will be in src/umtool directory and named umtool.
 * ./umtool ipac2.json

 #### Donations: